 |Eastern Pizza and Savory Feteer

 These 2 use Roumi (also spelt as roumy or rumi) cheese as the main ingredient instead of Italian Mozzarella.
-Both are stuffed with the additional meat, chicken or other varieties of meat, among the layers of the dough.
-They are quite savory.
+Both are stuffed with additional meat, chicken or other varieties of meat, among the layers of the dough.
+They are quite savoury.

 They’re usually served with spicy potatoes, pickles and extremely salty cheese – Mesh.

 As for the last type, the ‘Sweet Feteer’, it comes in many forms.
 It can be served simply with powdered sugar on top, or with honey and cream.

 Current times have brought to the front more varieties – Nutella with nuts, fruits with milk and custard, and much more.